-2. 2.
-Alignment to our Vision [indicate with an 'X' which Strategic Objective this paper supports] Our Patients Our People Our Population To be good or outstanding in everything that we do To cultivate and sustain happy, productive and To work seamlessly with our partners to improve lives engaged staff - n/a
+2. Alignment to our Vision [indicate with an 'X' which Strategic Objective this paper supports] Our Patients Our People Our Population To be good or outstanding in To cultivate and sustain х To work seamlessly with our everything that we do happy, productive and ^ partners to improve lives engaged staff

-3. Previous consideration [where has this paper been previously discussed?]
+3. Previous consideration [where has this paper been previously discussed?] n/a

-4. Recommendation(s)

-The Trust Board is asked to:
+4. Recommendation(s) The Trust Board is asked to: a.

-a.
 RECEIVE: and note the report for assurance

-5. Impact [indicate with an 'X' which governance initiatives this matter relates to and where shown elaborate] Tru st Risk Register Boa ard Assurance Framework Εqι ality Impact Assessment ls this required? Υ Ν Х If 'Y' date completed Qu ality Impact Assessment ls this required? Υ Ν Х If 'Y' date completed
+5. Impact [indicate with an 'X' which governance initiatives this matter relates to and where shown elaborate] Trust Risk Register Boa ard Assurance Framework Equality Impact Assessment Is this required? Υ Ν Χ If 'Y' date completed Quality Impact Assessment ls this required? Υ Ν X If 'Y' date completed